-The Google monitoring agent runs as a Windows service named GCP Metrics Provider.
+The Google monitoring agent runs as a Windows service named Google Cloud Metrics Provider.
 Do not delete or modify this service.
 It is required for the continuous operation of Google's monitoring agent.

 The Google monitoring agent, which sends data to the SAP monitoring system, must be installed and running to get support from SAP.